The Tool to Calm Your Mind

 Calming Your Mind with Mantra Meditation

-While there are countless mantras, I suggest ‘om namo narayanaya’.
-This particular mantra will help calm the judging mind, carries the mercy of the Divine, and help you open your heart to love.
+While there are countless mantras, we suggest ‘om namo narayanaya’.
+This particular mantra will help calm the judging mind, help open your heart to love, and carries the mercy of the Divine.

 Once you have your mantra, it's as simple as chanting as much as you can.
 You can chant out loud, whispering or silently.
 You can chant while in seated meditation or on a walk or even while you're going about your day.
 This mantra meditation allows you to turn any activity into one of conscious awareness and focus.